 What advice or top tips would you offer?

 My main advice would be to not under estimate the time that must be invested to fully support employees with a range of disabilities.
-I am referring more to the time prior the start of someones time at an organisation rather than after.
+I am referring more to the time prior to the start of someone’s time at an organisation rather than after.
 This is because once systems are in place it appears that for both the organisation and the employee the time required to make materials at the company as well as the company as a whole more accessible is minimal.
-This assumes that the both the organisation and the employee communicate in advance to the employees first day of work.
+This assumes that both the organisation and the employee communicate in advance to the employee’s first day of work.
 What if, for example, the employee finds that a particular software that is heavily dependant on by the company (email/calendar software, development environments, web tools) prove to be inaccessible.
 Overcoming these issues will take time and may require more investigation then simpler issues such as learning the layout of the workplace.
-It is usually not something that can just be solved on an ad-hoc basis during the employees first week.
+It is usually not something that can just be solved on an ad-hoc basis during the employee’s first week.
 I always find that warnings should be flagged if a company takes the attitude of handling disability issues as they appear rather than actively identifying the changes that could be made to prevent the issues in the first place.

 Lastly, in what may appear as a slight contradiction to the above, I believe that companies will find it much easier to support employees by simply asking them of their needs.
-People with a disability have a drive to be independent and have usually already developed effective to solutions to their daily issues.
+People with a disability have the drive to be independent and have usually already developed effective solutions to their daily issues.
 This means that by simply interacting with the employee and requiring as to their specific needs and prior experiences of handling them should save the company a lot of time.